+Dr. Ricketts also has an academic appointment at Acadia, as Professor of Earth and Environmental Science.
 He has published extensively in the fields of coastal and ocean management, strategic environmental assessment, the applications of geographic information systems and information technology to support decision-making in coastal and ocean resource management, maritime boundary delineation, international coastal and ocean issues, and the management of coastal erosion.
-Dr. Ricketts has acted as a consultant for the Departments of Foreign Affairs, Fisheries and Oceans, and Environment of the Government of Canada and for the National Oceanic and Atmospheric Administration (NOAA) of the US federal government.
-From 1990 to 1998 he served as a ministerial appointed member of the Nova Scotia Environmental Trust.
-Dr. Ricketts is currently a member of the Global Oceans Forum which works to develop ocean and coastal policy options in the implementation of the UN Paris Agreement on Climate Change and the Sustainable Development Goals.
+He has acted as a consultant for the Departments of Foreign Affairs, Fisheries and Oceans, and Environment of the Government of Canada and for the National Oceanic and Atmospheric Administration (NOAA) of the US federal government.
+From 1990 to 1998, he served as a ministerial appointed member of the Nova Scotia Environmental Trust.
+Dr. Ricketts worked as part of Canada’s scientific team during the Gulf of Maine boundary dispute in the United States that was adjudicated by the International Court of Justice in 1984.

-He served as President of the Coastal Zone Canada Association (CZCA) from 2002 to 2008 and again from 2012 to 2016.
-The CZCA is Canada’s major organization for researchers, public policy practitioners, and community stakeholders in the area of coastal and ocean management.
-In June 2016, Dr. Ricketts was awarded the H. B. Nicholls Award in recognition of his leadership and significant contribution to integrated coastal and ocean management in Canada.
+In 1993, Dr. Ricketts co-founded the Coastal Zone Canada Association (CZCA) and served as its President from 2002 to 2008, and again from 2012 to 2016.
+The CZCA is Canada’s major organization for researchers, public policy practitioners, and community stakeholders in coastal and ocean management.
+In June 2016, Dr. Ricketts was awarded the H. B. Nicholls Award by the CZCA in recognition of his leadership and significant contribution to integrated coastal and ocean management in Canada.
+He remains active in his areas of scholarly interest, and is currently a member of the Global Oceans Forum, which works to develop ocean and coastal policy options in the implementation of the United Nations Paris Agreement on Climate Change and the Sustainable Development Goals.